matteoferla/Fragmenstein/note_about_merging_operations.md

 and can be found in `_collapse_ring`.

 Then the ring rejoining algorithm was tweaked to bond by default by proximity and not memory.
+Now the rings are bonded by memory if original, by proximity if novel.

 Then to address odd bonding, the class `Rectifier` was added.
 This is a class called by Fragmenstein and not inherited.